eBayClassifiedsGroup/reference-client-move/README.md

 # Reference Client for MoVe Listing API

+If you are planning to integrate with eCG Motors Vertical (MoVe) and are interested in technical details around Listing API usage, this project is for you.

 This repository contains a reference client implementation for the MoVe Listing API.
-It uses a simple Java Jersey doing REST calls and aims to be as simple and readable as possible.
+It uses a simple Java Jersey client doing REST calls, which aims to be as simple and readable as possible.

-## Intended Audience

-If you are planning to integrate with eCG Motors Vertical (MoVe) and are interested in technical details around Listing API usage, this project is for you.

 ## What's in the Box